 The Da Vinci Experience is an immersive event that showcases Leonardo Da Vinci’s art.
 In 2021 it takes place in Metro Vancouver at Tsawwassen Mills.

-The exhibition opens on June 29th and likely runs until December in 2021.
-The exact end date, however, is to be confirmed.
+The exhibition opened on June 29th and runs until January 10th in 2022.

 To learn about the exhibition, continue reading.
 Or, for tickets and the attraction’s official website, click Da Vinci Experience.

 The Da Vinci Experience is a special art exposition.
 Its Canadian premiere is in Vancouver (or actually Tsawwassen to be exact).
 It’s a unique event that celebrates Leonardo Da Vinci and his art, inventions and other works.